-I’ve just returned from a delightful, relaxing two week road trip, a.k.a. vacation…ahhh!
+I’ve just returned from a relaxing vacation…ahhh!